aashuparajuli/markdown-to-html/README.md

 - parse header tags from File
 - parse unordered list from File
 - parse ordered lists from File
-- parse italics from File
+- parse italics using asterisk from File
+- parse bold using underscore from File

 # Future features

 ## Short-term

-- bold using underscore
 - links
+- italics using underscore

 ## Long-term

 - images
+- use 2 line breaks to separate elements
+- nested bullet points
 - bold using asterisks
 - italics using underscores
 - nested italics and bold